OCamlPro/alt-ergo/sources/INSTALL.md

 #### Common Steps

-  1. If a configure file is not distributed with the sources, then run "autoconf"

-  2. Configure with "./configure" to generate Makefile.configurable
+  1. Configure with "./configure" to generate Makefile.config

-  3. Alternatively, you can configure with "./configure -prefix some-absolute-path-prefix" to add a prefix for installation directories.
-You may also want to use "make show-dest-dirs" to see directories where things will be installed.
+  2. Alternatively, you can configure with "./configure -prefix some-absolute-path-prefix" to add a prefix for installation directories.
+You may also want to use "make gen && cat lib/util/config.ml" to see directories where things will be installed.

 The steps below will build and install native or bytecode binaries depending on whether ocamlopt is installed or only ocamlc is detected.